 There was a wonderful moment of providence as we approached Sea Grill in Brussels.
 As my wife and I totted up the number of Michelin Stars we notched up to date, she joked that I should get an equivalent number of stars tattooed to complement the YoaF fork on my arm.
 It was at that precise moment we rounded a corner to be confronted with an open tattooist.
-Much to said wife’s relief, our lunch reservation didn’t allow time for rash decisions, so I’ll have to revisit that idea, but the prospect of increasing that number of stars by two quickly filled my mind.
+Much to said wife’s relief, our lunch reservation didn’t allow time for rash decisions, so I’ll have to revisit that idea, but the prospect of increasing that number of stars by two with a visit to Seagrill Brussels quickly filled my mind.

 Chef Yves Mattagne holds two stars at this seafood restaurant based in a Raddison Blu hotel and counts a string of awards which made the sensibly priced lunch menu irresistible on our last day in Brussels before heading back to Eurostar.
 The lunch menu comes in at €105 for what’s described as just three courses and matched wine.
 Don’t be misled into thinking this is a conventional three course meal though.
 In reading up, I’d found the strong probability that we’d be presented with more than three plates.